Bola Tinubu: Exile and return

-Governor of Lagos State
+Governor of Lagos State (1999–2007)

-During his 8 years in government, Tinibu initiated new road construction, required to meet the needs of the fast-growing population of the state.
+As a skilled political strategist, Tinubu survived the then ruling People's Democratic Party (PDP) massive takeover of the South Western States of Nigeria as the sole re-elected Governor of the AD.
+This led to frequent clashes with the PDP-controlled Federal Government, especially over his creation of 37 additional Local Council Development Areas for Lagos States.
+A Supreme Court ruling in his favor ordered the release of seized Lagos State Local Government funds.

+During his 8 years in government, Tinubu initiated new road construction, required to meet the needs of the fast-growing population of the state.
+Asiwaju Bola Ahmed Tinubu, the Executive Governor of Lagos State, Nigeria (1999–2007), received numerous awards for his exceptional leadership.
+These include Best Governor in Nigeria for 2000 by the Nigerian-Belgian Chamber of Commerce, Y2002 Best Practices Prize for improving the living environment by the Federal Ministry of Works and the UN Habitat Group, and Y2000 Best Computerized Government in Nigeria Award by the Computer Association of Nigeria.
+He was also conferred with the Honorary Doctor of Law Degree by Abia State University for his contributions to democracy, good governance, and Nigeria's development.
+Tinubu holds numerous chieftaincy titles and supports various professional and social organizations.

 Tinubu, alongside a new deputy governor, Femi Pedro, won re-election into office as governor in April 2003.
 All other states in the South West fell to the People's Democratic Party in those elections.
 He was involved in a struggle with the Olusegun Obasanjo-controlled federal government over whether Lagos State had the right to create new Local Council Development Areas (LCDAs) to meet the needs of its large population.
 The controversy led to the federal government seizing funds meant for local councils in the state.
 During the latter part of his term in office, he was engaged in continuous clashes with PDP powers such as Adeseye Ogunlewe, a former Lagos State senator who had become minister of works, and Bode George, the southwest chairman of the PDP.